Take your 2026 Super Snapshot

 There are two different ways you can contribute to your account

 • Before-tax contributions come out of your pay before it’s taxed.
-Your employer pays this into your super account on top of compulsory super contributions, or after-tax contributions you claim a tax deduction for.
+Your employer pays this into your super account on top of compulsory super contributions, or after-tax contributions.

 • After-tax contributions are extra payments you can make from the money you’ve already paid tax on, like your take-home salary.
 If you make after-tax contributions, you could also qualify for a super co-contribution, depending on certain eligibility criteria such as your annual income.